 Books and media may be borrowed by students, staff, and faculty of the University of West Florida.
 The Libraries also extend borrowing privileges to alumni of the University, community members, and students, staff and faculty of other Florida state universities and colleges.
 Borrowing privileges vary depending upon which category the borrower falls into.

 Once patrons have located material they wish to check out, they can bring it to the Circulation Desk on the 1st floor of the John C. Pace Library.

 Desktop Computers & Wireless Access

-Pace Library has over 100 desktop computers on the 1st and 2nd floors available for patron use.
+Pace Library has a number of desktop computers on the 1st floor available for community patron use.
 All workstations provide internet access and many pre-loaded applications, such as Word, Excel, Powerpoint, digital image editors, etc. Computers with a green log-on screen are available for community patron use on a first-come, first-served basis.
 Community users should visit the Information Desk to obtain the current username and password required to log onto the network.